Banton, Romblon: Utilities

 Electricity in the island is supplied by a 0.326 MW diesel power plant of the Romblon Electric Cooperative (ROMELCO).
 Electricity service used to be available only in early morning, from 4:00 to 6:00 a.m. and at night, from 5:00 to 11:00 p.m., due to limited fuel supplies.
 On 16 March 2018, ROMELCO began supplying the island with 24-hour electricity.
+On 1 September 2024, ROMELCO was granted, by virtue of Republic Act No. 12020, which was sponsored by Sen. Risa Hontiveros, a 25-year expansion of its franchise to construct, install, establish, operate, own, manage, and maintain power supply and distribution systems in Banton, as well as in the neighboring island municipalities of Corcuera and Concepcion.

 Water is being supplied through a level-one water system installed by the Department of Social Welfare and Development (DSWD) through its Kapit-Bisig Laban sa Kahirapan-Comprehensive and Integrated Delivery of Social Services (Kalahi CIDDS) initiative in 2015.
 The water is sourced from underground freshwater springs in Barangay Mainit and distributed to individual homes through a network of pipes and pumps.
 Aside from this system, locals also get potable water from artesian wells built in several locations in the island and rainwater collection systems that many residents have in their homes.

 The island has access to cellular phone and Internet service through Smart and Globe.
 Terrestrial and cable television service are also available.

 Transportation

 As seas surrounding Banton can be rough during the wet season, the best time to visit the island is from March to May during the dry (summer) season.
 This is also the typical time for Asi families living in Metro Manila or abroad to visit the island since it coincides with the Lenten season and barangay fiestas.
 Within the island, the main forms of transportation are passenger motorcycles (known elsewhere as habal-habal) and motorized boats.
 A circumferential road connects the 17 barangays of Banton to each other.

 By sea: Banton is accessible via RORO vessels, wooden launches and motorized boats that regularly travel from Lucena City, Quezon.
 A RORO ferry by Starhorse Shipping leaves for Banton at 4 p.m. every Sunday, Tuesday, and Thursday and returns to Lucena City from Banton at 5 p.m. every Monday, Wednesday, and Friday.
 Tourists and visitors can also take RORO vessels that ply the Manila-Odiongan, Batangas City-Odiongan, or the Roxas-Odiongan route.
 From Odiongan, Banton can be reached by jeepney and motorized boat via Calatrava, Romblon.
 Another alternative route is through Pinamalayan, Oriental Mindoro using motorized boats.

 By air: The closest airport with active airline service is Tugdan Airport in Alcantara, Romblon.
-Cebu Pacific has flights to the airport, with four flights weekly from Manila.
+AirSWIFT has flights to the airport, with two flights weekly from Manila.
 From Alcantara, Banton can be reached in five to six hours by jeepney and motorized outrigger boats from Calatrava.